1. Digital Health Apps/Software

 Key regulations in Singapore that apply to digital health apps that are considered medical devices include:

-• HPA: This legislation deals with the manufacture, import, supply, presentation and advertisement, licensing, registration, and other duties of manufacturers and importers of “health products”;
+• HPA: This legislation deals with the manufacture, import, supply, presentation and advertisement, licensing, registration, and other duties of manufacturers, importers and wholesalers of “health products” which includes “medical devices” as defined above;

 • Medical Devices Regulations: These regulations deal with the manufacture, import, supply requirements and exemptions for medical devices, presentation, advertisement and registration of medical devices, and various duties and obligations of manufacturers and importers of medical devices;